jatin2507/docdelta/docs/PROVIDERS.md

 }
 ```

-This guide provides comprehensive setup and optimization strategies for all supported AI providers in DocDelta.
+This guide provides comprehensive setup and optimization strategies for all supported AI providers in ScribeVerse.